 |Invite the person making the complaint to a meeting or to discuss the issues by telephone||On conclusion of investigation|

 |Confirm the outcome of the meeting or telephone conversation in writing||Within three working days|

 |If a meeting/telephone discussion is not possible or required:

 Investigate the issues and write to the person with the outcome.
 If appropriate, this will include our suggestions for resolving the matter.

 |Review and close the complaint||Within 8 weeks of receiving the complaint|

 It is unlikely that any of our clients would qualify for the services provided by the Legal Ombudsman to investigate any complaint they might make since that service is limited to individuals and certain small business concerns such as those qualifying as micro-enterprises.
 To ascertain whether the Legal Ombudsman would be able to deal with your complaint you should contact them on 0300 555 0333 (inside the UK) or +44 121 245 3050 for international callers) or by email: firstname.lastname@example.org or by writing to the Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ.
 Alternatively you can visit their website at www.legalombudsman.org.uk where a list of who they are able to assist is given.
-Any complaint to the Legal Ombudsman must usually be made within six years of the date of the act or omission which you wish to complain about or within three years of the date you should have discovered the complaint.
-There is a time limit of 6 months from our notifying you of our decision within which any complaint to the Legal Ombudsman should be made.
+Any complaint to the Legal Ombudsman must usually be made within six years of the date of the act or omission which you wish to complain about or within three years of the date you should have discovered the problem.
+There is then a time limit of 6 months for you to contact the Legal Ombudsman from our notifying you of our decision within which any complaint to the Legal Ombudsman should be made.

 If your complaint relates to the amount of any bill you may have the right to apply to the court for an assessment of a bill under Part III of the Solicitors Act 1974.
 There are time limits to this procedure and you might want to seek independent legal advice if pursuing this option.